Some mathematical tools frequently appear in olympiad problems but do not belong to a single area such as algebra, geometry, or number theory.

 Where to start preparing

-Many of the topics in this section are not part of standard school curricula, but they appear very frequently in mathematics competitions.
+The topics in this section (proof techniques and logical strategies) are rarely taught explicitly in standard school curricula, yet they are essential in mathematics competitions.

 Tip